yukisama0/Yuki-sama/README.md

 To run Yuki with the 700B model of LLaMA, you will need the following:

 #### Hardware Requirements:
 - **GPU**: At least one high-performance GPU with substantial VRAM (e.g., Nvidia A100, V100, or similar).
-Recommended 40GB or more VRAM for optimal performance.
+Minimum 40GB required.
+And more VRAM for optimal performance.
 - **CPU**: High-performance multi-core processor (e.g., AMD Ryzen 9 5950X, Intel Core i9-12900K or higher).
 - **RAM**: Minimum 128GB of system memory.
 For large models, 256GB or more is recommended.
 - **Storage**: SSD with at least 1TB of free space.
 NVMe SSD is recommended for faster data throughput.